SuvabrataChowdhury/My-Notes-X/src/trigonometry/notes/angle-measurement.md

 This quantity is referred to as **angle** of rotation and mostly is denoted by the greek symbol $\theta$.

-> **Note:** This movement/ rotation is by convention anti-clockwise.
+> **Note:** This movement/rotation is by convention anti-clockwise.
 If the movement is done clock-wise then $\theta$ is considered negative, else positive.

 ## Desirable Properties of angle measurement
 To derive an expression for $\theta$ with respect to the circle it must follow the following properties,